We discovered fantastic bakeries, offering bread, cakes, and sweets. Come along for a tasty ride to our favorite Mid-Atlantic bakeries.

 Best Bakeries in Cape Charles, VA

-Way down south on the tip of the Delmarva Peninsula is my favorite Mid-Atlantic town to spend two or three days.
+My favorite Mid-Atlantic town to spend two or three days is south on the tip of the Delmarva Peninsula.
 Part of the reason I love Cape Charles so much is there are two excellent bakeries in town.
 Coastal Baking Company is good for breakfast pastries, cakes, and cookies.
 Check out their lunch menu of Indian and Cajun specialties.
 Coastal Baking Company has a nice patio to devour your treats when the weather cooperates, which is quite often.

 The Bakery on Mason is smack dab in the middle of downtown Cape Charles.
 Try a beautiful rustic sourdough or Kalamata olive loaf for a picnic on the beach.
 Several other loaves of bread are worthy also.
 Check out their cinnamon swirl loaf, which is excellent for French toast, or the baguettes for ham sandwiches.

 My favorites at The Bakery on Mason are the pastries, scones, and a croissant with jam.
 Their cookies and cinnamon swirls will tickle your taste buds.
 The sandwich menu changes often and is perfect for a beach picnic.

 Best Bakeries in Baltimore